dingherself/130/handouts/_posts/2024-11-26-beauvoir-the-second-sex-iv.md

 ## In-Class Activity

-1. What does it mean for a woman to be in love?
+1. What does it mean for a man to be in love?
 And what does it mean for a woman to be in love?
 2. Do men and women love women the same way?
 Do women love men and women the same way?
 3. If love requires equality and reciprocity but women and men are not equal in our society, can there truly be love?